format_list_bulleted Topic Overview

 Purchase Goods

 There are multiple, authorized methods of buying and paying for goods in support of the university's goals and mission.
-This page features common types of goods, any special considerations and the recommended purchasing method.
-The Categories of Purchases page covers a broader view of types of purchases, including subawards, business and travel expenses, employee gifts, gift cards and leases.
+This page features common types of goods and the recommended purchasing method.
+The Categories of Purchases page covers a broader view of types of purchases, including subawards, business and travel expenses, employee gifts, gift cards, and leases.
 Some purchases require additional approvers or supporting documentation to support the university’s ability to meet compliance requirements.

 The Purchasing and Payment Methods page provides an overview of the various purchasing processes and resources to support using them.
 To drill down by expenditure type, visit the Buy & Pay Guide, which contains commonly purchased goods and services, best purchasing methods and related expenditure types organized from A to Z.

-Capital Equipment is stand-alone equipment, costing over $5,000, with a useful life longer than one year.
+Capital Equipment is stand-alone equipment, costing $5,000 or greater, with a useful life longer than one year.
 The complete definition, and what is included in its acquisition cost, can be found in the Property Management Manual.
 It does not include real property, (land), software costing less than $1 million or library holdings.

-Purchasing capital equipment is typically through SmartMart Catalog Suppliers, or through a Non-Catalog Requisition by selecting the Standard Capital Equipment requisition type for equipment not available through SmartMart Catalog Suppliers.
+If purchasing capital equipment is required, it is typically through SmartMart Catalog Suppliers, or through a Non-Catalog Requisition for equipment not available through SmartMart Catalog Suppliers (selecting the Standard Capital Equipment requisition type).
 The use of a Purchasing Card (PCard) or expense reimbursement is not allowed for capital equipment purchase.
 See the Categories of Purchases page for information on leases.

 Additional approvals are required from the Department Property Administrator (DPA) and the Property Management Office (PMO).
 More information on Capital Equipment and the role of the PMO is provided by the Office of the Dean of Research.